-CHINA 2021 TRANSFER PRICING
+CHINA 2023 TRANSFER PRICING

 1. TP legislation/ guidelines Enterprise Income Tax Law and Implementation Rules of the People's Republic of China both contain transfer pricing provisions.
 On June 29, 2016, the State Administration of Taxation officially issued the "Public Notice on Matters Regarding Refining the Filing of Related Party Transactions and Administration of Contemporaneous Transfer Pricing Documentation" (Public Notice of the State Administration of Taxation [2016] 42), which integrates, into Chinese tax regulations, the OECD/G20 BEPS Action 13 Report recommendations on transfer pricing documentation.
 2. Contemporaneous TP documentation requirement Annual enterprise income tax return shall be accompanied with Annual Related Party Transactions Reporting Forms.
 The number of forms has increased from 9 to 22 with more comprehensive disclosure requirements, while most enterprises only need to fill in 9 forms.
 Transfer Pricing Documents may also need to be filed with the Related Party Transaction Forms, which adopt a 3-tier structure, including Country by Country Report (CPC Report), Master File, Local File and Special Issue Files.
-(1) CPC Report: The resident enterprise is an ultimate holding company of a multinational enterprises group (MNE group) having total consolidated group revenue of more than 5.5 billion RMB will need to prepare and file the CPC report.
-The report is to disclose information relating to the global income, taxes and business activities of all constituent entities of the MNE group on a country-by-country basis; (2) Master File: The annual total amount of the enterprise's related party transactions during the year concerned exceeds 1 billion RMB, or the enterprise has cross-border related party transactions, and the MNE group it belongs to has prepared a master file (usually by the ultimate holding company of the group) needs to file the Master File.
-The master file is to provide an overview of the global business operations of the MNE group to which the ultimate holding company belongs, and shall include organizational structure, business description, intangibles, financial activities, and financial and tax positions; 3) Local File: Any enterprise that meets one of the following criteria during the fiscal year shall prepare a local file: (i) transfer of ownership of tangible assets exceeds 200 million RMB; (ii) other related party transactions exceeds 40 million RMB; (iii) other related party transactions exceeds 40 million RMB; (iii) other related party transactions exceeds 40 million RMB; (iii) other related party transactions exceeds 40 million RMB; (iii) other related par
+CPC Report: The resident enterprise is an ultimate holding company of a multinational enterprises group (MNE group) having total consolidated group revenue of more than 5.5 billion RMB will need to prepare and file the CPC report.
+The report is to disclose information relating to the global income, taxes and business activities of all constituent entities of the MNE group on a country-by-country basis; Master File: The annual total amount of the enterprise's related party transactions during the year concerned exceeds 1 billion RMB, or the enterprise has cross-border related party transactions, and the MNE group it belongs to has prepared a master file (usually by the ultimate holding company of the group) needs to file the Master File.
+The master file is to provide an overview of the global business operations of the MNE group to which the ultimate holding company belongs, and shall include organizational structure, business description, intangibles, financial activities, and financial and tax positions; Local File: Any enterprise that meets one of the following criteria during the fiscal year shall prepare a local file: (i) transfer of ownership of tangible assets exceeds 200 million RMB; (ii) other related party transactions exceeds 40 million RMB.